drbobbeaty/advent-of-code/README.md

 ## 2019

-I got stuck on Day 18 and Day 20 - bother because of computational complexity.
+I got stuck on Day 18 and Day 20 - both because of computational complexity.
 Both were pathing problems, and I really had to buck up and learn Dijkstra's as well as the Breadth-First Search that does things differently, but can be used to find distances in mazes, etc. I'm glad I pushed through and learned these